helloimfrei/EDBOGenerator/README.md

 Planned features include a Shiny-based UI to enable user-friendly data input (my goal is to fully negate the need to open a csv when using this framework)

 ## Installation:
-1. Get EDBO running locally using the instructions highlighted in the EDBOPlus repo.
+1. Get EDBO running locally using the instructions highlighted in the EDBOPlus repo linked above.
-2. Coming soon!
+2. Install edbogenerator with pip (pip install edbogenerator) or from this repo directly (same process as EDBO+)
+3. Check out the examples folder for a demo!